 Tinder & Kindling

 We have covered the importance of fire in a survival situation.
-Carrying a number of different types of tinder with you will make your life so much easier When on a cold wind swept beach and will dramatically improve your ability to make a fire quickly and efficiently.
+Carrying a number of different types of tinder with you will make your life so much easier when on a cold windswept beach and will dramatically improve your ability to make a fire quickly and efficiently.
 Proper preparation of tinder is the foundation of starting a fire.
-There is nothing more frustrating than to finally get a coal or a fire started only to have it go out from lack of tinder preparation.
+There is nothing more frustrating than to finally get coal or a fire started only to have it go out from lack of tinder preparation.
 In order for a material to burn, it needs to reach the proper ignition temperature.
 The ignition temperature will be affected by things such as moisture within the material, the density of the material, and for survival purposes, how well you prepare the material (shredding or cutting of the material).
 In other words the size of the fuel source matters.
 Fine materials such as cotton balls ignite with ease while larger objects must be added after the kindling has been burning for some time.

 Moisture is one of your biggest concerns.
 Even in the desert, tinder holds moisture.
 Again the higher the moisture in the material, the higher the ignition temperature will have to be to start the fire and to maintain the flame.
 So let's cover the difference between tinder and kindling.

 Tinder is a material that is easily ignited and we like to think of it as a combustible material that will ignite with a small spark.
 Some materials are good starter fuel and some are good tinder - what does this mean to us?
 Some materials will ignite at the slightest spark while others are readily combustible after the flame is present.
 We use kindling to keep the fire going after the flame is present and tinder to get a flame going.